agiraudet/ft_printall/README.md

   -c : dont delete generated *.c files, so you can fiddle with it or idk

+  -g : dont delete .out files and compile with -g option

 WIP - rules files need to be redone, for now shamelessly inspired from https://github.com/AntoineBourin/printf-tester please send questions and observations to agiraude@student.42.fr